AGO061/BuckshotRouletteModLoader/README.md

 - The lighting of the rave is different from the original game
 - Missing checks for game version, mod dependencies and collisions.
 - Music will stop working when the dealer cutscene starts (this bug only happens in version 1.1.0 pre-release 1)
+- Heaven scene seems to be corrupted in 1.0.0

 # Installation
 ## Requirements